AlexeyVodopyan/ai_agent/README.md

-Here is a concise README draft for your project, including a Python section with step-by-step instructions.

 # Multilingual CLI Chatbot

 A simple CLI chatbot supporting multiple programming languages (currently Python; Go and Rust planned) and various AI models (OpenAI, Anthropic, Gemini, etc.).